sheet-t/HPotter/hpotter-app/machine_learning/README.md

 3. `machine_learning/sql_commands/checkpoints`

 ## Model
-The algorithm used to classify anomalous commands is a Long Short Term Memory (LSTM) Recurrent Neural Network (RNN) that uses a sequence to sequence encoder/decoder of character embeddings.
+This model implements a particular class of Recurrent Neural Networks (RNNs) called a Long Short Term Memory (LSTM) network.
+LSTM networks use a sequence to sequence encoder/decoder of character embeddings (n-grams mapped to integers), and are often used for Natural Language Processing (NLP) and classification against text based protocols.
 Each character is encoded into an integer value then fed into the algorithm, where it attempts to predict/reproduce the input and anything that does not match is then considered an anomaly.
 Below demonstrates a high level architecture of the algorithm:

 ![Screen Shot 2019-09-23 at 11 49 45 AM](https://user-images.githubusercontent.com/32188816/65449483-52a9d300-ddf8-11e9-8af0-4d2840a9e167.png)

+The model first needs to have start and finish delimiters, which are defined as `<GO>` and `<EOS>`, respectively.
+The model will need to compute probabilities of letter occurrences, which is why we need to create character embeddings that map characters to numeric values.
+The embedded mapping is defined in `HPotter/hpotter-app/machine_learning/general/helpers/vocab.json`.
+There are also the `<PAD>` and `<UNK>` symbols which are defined to pad short inputs to equal length and to embed unknown characters, respectively.

+The model workflow is defined by the following steps:

+1. `<GO>` delimiter is appended to the start of each individual payload, and model processing begins on the character immediately after the `<GO>` delimiter
+2. The model computes the probability of seeing each subsequent character, remembering what characters it has already processed (hence the 'Long Short Term Memory' name).
+In the diagram above, the model will compute `P(P)`, or the probability of a payload starting with the letter `P`, then given that the model has just seen a `P`, it calculates the probability of a `P` being followed by an `O`, then an `O` followed by an `S`, and so on until the end of a single payload is reached.
+3. If the resulting probability of seeing a particular letter is low, that indicates a malicious/unexpected character has been encountered and is likely part of a nefarious payload.
+4. The resulting probabilities for each letter in a single payload are summed up, then compared against a threshold, and the prediction confidence, `α`, is calculated from our `100 * (1 - α)` confidence interval.
+If the model's prediction falls within the 91% confidence interval, i.e. `α < 0.09`, the datum sample is deemed as nefarious, otherwise the datum sample is considered benign.

 ## General Directory Structure
 The machine learning algorithm itself lives in the `Hpotter/hpotter-app/machine-learning/general/`